-1 Download
+1. Download

 Avro implementations for C, C++, C#, Java, PHP, Python, and Ruby can be downloaded from the Apache Avro# Releases page.
-This guide uses Avro 1.10.0, the latest version at the time of writing.
-For the examples in this guide, download avro-1.10.0.jar and avro-tools-1.10.0.jar.
+This guide uses Avro 1.8.2, the latest version at the time of writing.
+For the examples in this guide, download avro-1.8.2.jar and avro-tools-1.8.2.jar.
+The Avro Java implementation also depends on the Jackson JSON library.
+From the Jackson download page, download the core-asl and mapper-asl jars.
+Add avro-1.8.2.jar and the Jackson jars to your project's classpath (avro-tools will be used for code generation).